SamWindell/Signet/README.md

 This tool is currently in-development.
 There are no guarantees that the commands will stay the same, or that the tools will continue to function in the same way.

-I'm a full-time audio plugin and sample library developer.
+I'm an [audio plugin and sample library developer](https://frozenplain.com).
 I created this tool to improve and speed-up my workflow.
 I'm happy to take bug reports and provide Signet-support.
-If you would like substantial custom features, I'm available to hire to help speed up your workflow too!
-Please get in touch.
+However, if you would like substantial custom features let me know, I may be available to hire.

 ## Limitations
 Currently only supports reading and writing WAV and FLAC files.